Pros: Spacious soundstage, wonderfully airy, non-fatiguing yet sparkly

 Design and Comfort:

-These headphones are made of plastic for the most part and this contributes to the wonderful lack of weight and fatigue while wearing these.
-True, for the price I would expect better quality material for the frame of these headphones but in reality, without the plastic, it wouldn't be nearly as comfortable.
-However, if you do buy this; keep in mind that these will not fare well if they're dropped.
-These headphones were designed with looks of retro cars from the 60's and 70's in mind and though I wasn't sure I'd like the look, I've grown to love it.
+These headphones are primarily composed of plastic and this contributes to the wonderful lack of weight and fatigue while wearing these.
+For the price, I would expect better quality material for the frame of these headphones but in reality, without the plastic, it wouldn't be nearly as comfortable.
+However, if you do buy this; keep in mind that these will not fare well if they're dropped (I've had them accidentally drop and the sound coming from the right cup became a bit wonky, so be cautious).
+These headphones were designed with looks of retro cars from the 60's and 70's in mind and though I wasn't sure I'd like the look, it's grown on me.

 The large velour pads and supple leather headband make sure that it the HD 598's are very comfortable, which was well needed for my large head and ears.
 The brown velour pads provide comfort for hours and are spacious for larger ears and the headband ensures no certain pressure point of the head is pushed.
 These headphones can be worn for hours without discomfort; in fact, I often forget it's even on my head!
 The only flaw in the design is the cord and adapter which is cumbersome to say the least.
 It's terribly long for those who need a bit more portability and most just use the 3.5 mm jack.
-However, Sennheiser has come up with a replacement cable that is shorter and terminates into a 3.5 mm plug but I do wish that they'd include it as a secondary cable with the headphones.
+However, Sennheiser has come up with a replacement cable that is shorter and terminates into a 3.5 mm plug which I recommend but I do wish that they'd include it as a secondary cable with the headphones.

 The bass of these headphones are the least noticeable of the whole spectrum but is presented politely and accurately; it's very well defined and tight.
 However, it's always lacking some physical part of the bass.
 Upper and mid bass are plentiful but the sub-bass has a noticeable lack in amount of it.
 At times in bass-heavy recordings, the bass seems too polite in its presentation and as a result, the HD 598 are not especially renowned for their sound in club music, hip-hop and rap.
 The sub-bass problem can be partially remedied by amping and EQ but in the end, if you prefer a more bassier sound preference, you're better off looking for something else.